-Germany Is Struggling To Fill Its Farm Labor Shortage After Closing Its Borders
+Germany Struggles To Fill Its Farm Labor Shortage After Closing Its Borders

 "It's a platform where people, students, young people and people who just lost their jobs register and tell us their availability on the upcoming weeks and months to help farmers on their fields," app developer Fabian Höhne says.

 Before the coronavirus pandemic hit, Höhne ran a travel booking app that offered last-minute discounted airline tickets to students.
-With hardly anyone flying, he and his staff shifted gears and came up with the program connecting farmers and potential workers.
+With hardly anyone flying now, he and his staff shifted gears and came up with the program connecting farmers and potential workers.
 The service is free of charge.
-Within days of launching in March, 40,000 people registered to become farm workers, the developer says.
+Within days of launching in March, 40,000 people registered to become farmworkers, the developer says.

 "I think the great weather, of course, is bringing people outside, and they're saying, 'OK, yeah, let's do something.
 Let's help,' " says Höhne.